dpeek/hvm/README.md

 Each of those scripts sources `config.sh`, which figures out which binary to use.

 The config sources `~/.hvm/versions.sh`, then `~/.hvm/current.sh` and then `./hvmrc` if it exists.
-The first defines default versions, the second defines the currently selectec global versions (as set with `hvm use`) and the third allows projects to specify specific versions to use.
+The first defines default versions, the second defines the currently selected global versions (as set with `hvm use`) and the third allows projects to specify specific versions to use.

 The config script uses the versions to determine the path to the right install, located in `~/.hvm/versions/$(neko|haxe|haxelib)/$version`.
 If that path does not exist, hvm will install it.